-Unfortunately, what’s on her mind is usually some form of homophobic.
+Unfortunately, what’s on her mind is usually often some form of homophobia.
 Last year, she was calling blogger Perez Hilton a “messy faggot” and urging him to kill himself.
 Her apology, if you can call it that, is that the term isn’t slanderous to gay men, but to “any male acting like a female,” and her rationale was that she can say it as a bisexual person.

 Uh, sure.
 But her homophobia has found itself back into the news this month thanks to her bizarre feud with Vice’s Mitchell Sunderland, who she says is part of the “gay white media” conspiracy.